 - The board’s material is also important when you’re trying to achieve the best result for your experience level.
 A foam board makes it a lot easier as a beginner, because it has the best stability in the water.
 Other options include fibreglass, open and closed epoxy, and hand-shaped or molded epoxy surfboards.

-We can arrange surfing lessons for you, and we have on-site kit hire throughout the season.
+Want to give it a whirl?
+We have on-site kit hire throughout the season.
 So whether you’re a beginner or a pro, we reckon that when it comes to surfing it doesn’t get much better than a trip out to one of our stunning beaches.